A Field Guide to the

 Identification at a glance

-California has over a thousand spider species across fifty-four families, but these fifteen account for roughly 90% of what you'll encounter.
+California has over a thousand spider species across fifty-four families, but the fifteen in this guide account for roughly 90% of what you'll encounter.
 Eye arrangement settles most families on its own; silhouette, hunting style, habitat, and web architecture handle the rest.
 Only two groups — the widows and the recluses — have venom worth treating as a medical concern, and recluses are functionally absent from most of the state.

 § Primary Diagnostic